US STOCKS-Worst day in 10 months as Wall Street reacts to 'Brexit'

 "What I see going to happen is the Federal Reserve will not raise rates in 2016, that is off the table and a market positive," said Doug Cote, chief market strategist at Voya Investment Management in New York.

-"If you have cash on the sidelines it could be a buying opportunity but I wouldn't be changing (bonds-stocks) allocations right now," he said, adding he expects other major central banks to also give the market support.
+"If you have cash on the sidelines it could be a buying opportunity but I wouldn't be changing (bonds-stocks) allocations right now," he said, adding he expects other major central bank's policies to also give the market support.

 The weekly declines in the S&P 500 and Dow industrials, both off 1.6 percent, were the largest since February, and the Nasdaq's 1.9 percent drop was marginally lower than the previous week's.